dujanhung/trc/doc.md

-# the regex-based converter language doc
+# the regex-based converter language

 ## description